We East Tennesseans are self-effacing people. We’re proud but not prideful. Call us Hillbillies or yokels, it’s water off a duck’s back.

 It seems, USA Today and its readers think the best Aquarium in North America is located in a place called Springfield, Missouri not Gatlinburg, Tennessee.
 (Click here to vote now)

-There are only days left to vote and our friends at Ripley’s Aquarium of the Smokies are in second place.
+There are only days left to vote and our friends at Ripley’s Aquarium of the Smokies, the last time the rankings were publicly available, were still in second place.

 You heard me, right.
 Second.
 Place.